zkVerify/zkverify-docs/docs/overview/02-mainchain/05-mainchain_api.md

 - `vkOrHash: VkOrHash` indicates the verification key (the pallet's `Vk`) or the hash (`H256`) of a preregistered one.
 - `proof: Proof` the proof to be verified.
 - `Pubs: [u8;32]` The byte array representing the public inputs.
-- `domainId: Option<u32>` the domain's identifier where aggregating the proof
+- `domainId: Option<u32>` if is not `None` the domain's identifier where aggregating the proof, otherwise the proof is just verified.

 #### [registerVk](#registervk)